Translated by Briony Dunbar

 Closed: Unscheduled closing occur, please call ahead

 The shop masters here leave nothing to chance with their gyoza.
 They really lock in the flavor with their frying methods, presenting a row of gyoza beautifully browned and prepped for that first bite.
-With a wonderfully balanced meat and vegetable inner mix, this shop's affordable yaki gyoza is sure to please.
+With wonderfully balanced meat and vegetable inner mix, this shop's affordable yaki gyoza is sure to please.

 Address: 2-12-16 Fujimi Chiyoda Tokyo